 Paint the insides of your cabinets for an update that will give your kitchen decorating mileage without much cost.
 Choose your color from an existing element in your kitchen, such as a fleck that appears in your countertops or backsplash, or a color that is featured on window treatments.

 Barstools come in all shapes, colors, and styles.
-Take a step away from something typical and invest in seating that makes a statement to you.
+Take a step away from something typical and invest in seating that makes a statement.
 But also make sure you'll love to sit in them as you have your morning coffee, read the paper, or gather with family and friends around the kitchen island or peninsula.
 Consider your counter height when choosing stools.
-You'll want the seats to be short enough so that you can sit with your legs beneath the counter, but not so short that you sit too low to be comfortable at the counter.
+You'll want the seats to be short enough so you can sit with your legs beneath the counter, but not so short that you sit too low to be comfortable at the counter.

 Liven up your kitchen with a few potted plants or potted herbs.
-Group the pots on a tray so that the plants can be placed in front of a window to bask in the sunlight but can be easily moved if you need that spot for kitchen work.
+Group the pots on a tray so the plants can be placed in front of a window to bask in the sunlight but can be easily moved if you need that spot for kitchen work.

 If you have a beloved collection of cookbooks, don't relegate them to a cabinet -- put them on display.
 The pretty covers will serve as artwork when arranged and layered facing outward on the shelves within an island.
-Floating shelves on the walls are also an easy display solution -- just make sure the shelves aren't too close to the sink or range so there isn't the risk of a book falling into soapy water or onto a hot burner.
+Floating shelves on the walls are also an easy display solution -- just make sure the shelves aren't too close to the sink or range so there isn't risk of a book falling into soapy water or onto a hot burner.

 If you have a cabinet door that is irreparable, replace it with a curtain.
-Cut and hem a piece of fabric to size (you'll want the fabric to be wider than the door, so it can appear gathered and pleated) and sew a pocket on the top of the fabric.
+Cut and hem a piece of fabric to size (you'll want the fabric to be wider than the door, so it can appear gathered and pleated), and sew a pocket on the top of the fabric.
 Place the curtain onto a tension rod and mount inside the cabinet doorway.
 Keep in mind that this project should not be used on cabinets near an oven or range to avoid creating a fire hazard.